-It is critical that our schools and college are 'Covid Secure' which includes:
+It is critical that our schools and college are 'Covid-secure' which includes:

 - Having risk assessments in place for pupil/learners, staff and buildings, all reviewed regularly.
-Site specific risk assessments have been updated in light of the new variants of Covid-19 and are published on our school and college websites; - Having the correct levels of trained staff in place to meet pupils/learners' needs safely; - Ensuring pupils, learners and staff who have Coronavirus symptoms (or someone in their household that does) stay at home and follow Government guidance: - · Having robust hand-washing and respiratory hygiene in place; - · Enhanced cleaning arrangements; - Engagement with the NHS track and trace system.
-This means that if a person has tested positive for Coronavirus within a 'bubble', pupils, learners and staff in that 'bubble' may be asked to self-isolate: - Practising social distancing when possible; - Having the correct personal protective equipment (PPE) in place as needed; - In line with Government guidance, from 16 October face coverings will be worn by all staff in communal areas such as corridors and toilets; - In line with Government guidance, from January 2021 implementing an asymptomatic testing programme.
+Site specific risk assessments have been updated to account for the full return to school/college and are published on our school and college websites; - Having the correct levels of trained staff in place to meet pupils/learners' needs safely; - Ensuring pupils, learners and staff who have Coronavirus symptoms (or someone in their household that does) stay at home and follow Government guidance; - Having robust hand-washing and respiratory hygiene in place; - Enhanced cleaning arrangements; - Engagement with the NHS track and trace system.
+This means that if a person has tested positive for Coronavirus within a 'bubble', pupils, learners and staff in that 'bubble' may be asked to self-isolate; - Practising social distancing when possible; - Having the correct personal protective equipment (PPE) in place as needed; - In line with Government quidance, face masks will be worn by all staff in communal areas such as corridors and toilets and in class, if they choose to. - Not insisting our pupils/learners wear face masks, given they have special educational needs.
+If pupils/learners chose to wear face masks we will support this to happen. - Ensuring we have a home testing process in place for staff and supporting parents/carers with information, advice and guidance on home testing for their child/young person.